 PI Qin’s career goals are to become an effective teacher, a nurturing mentor, and an innovative scholar.
 Qin’s long-term research goal is to understand how gene networks influence complex traits, especially those with emergent aspects.
 Spelman College provides an excellent academic environment for Qin to pursue his career goals as a teacher-scholar and conduct the proposed research and educational activities.
 As a liberal arts college for women of African American descent, Spelman is a forward-looking college aiming to prepare students as future leaders.
 US News consistently ranks Spelman among the 100 best liberal arts colleges and the best Historically Black College and University (HBCU).
 More than one third of Spelman’s ~2000 students pursue degrees in Science and Engineering.
 Spelman has a long history of emphasizing research in student learning.
 The interdisciplinary nature of the proposed research and its close integration with education perfectly align with Spelman’s strategic plan for 2015 that aims to promote a campus culture of research and interdisciplinary training.

 The Biology Department at Spelman is constantly revising its curriculum to provide students with the best available learning experience.
 Over 65% of the 2012 biology graduates have had at least one semester of mentored research experience.
 Since 2010, there are about 40~50 biology students presenting their research accomplishments at the annual Spelman Research Day.
 The department’s persistent drive of curriculum innovation has led to more than 20 years of continuous educational grant support from Howard Hughes Medical Institute (HHMI) to Spelman College through competitive renewals.
-In May 2012, Spelman College was selected for a HHMI Capstone Award for ”sustained excellence and important contributions to undergraduate science education” [11].
+In May 2012, Spelman College was selected for a HHMI Capstone Award for ”sustained excellence and important contributions to undergraduate science education” {HHMI, 2012 #2395}.
 Strong departmental support to PI’s proposed research and educational activities can be seen in the Departmental Chair’s support letter.

 3. Background, Previous and Preliminary Findings, Significance and Intellectual Merit